Tool for finding RPO vulnerabilities, a new type of vulnerability

 https://soroush.me/blog/2015/02/non-root-relative-path-overwrite-rpo-in-iis-and-net-applications/

-Since RPO exploitation is mainly done by scriptless attacks, I decided to post some links to amazing resources describing different methods of performing scriptless attacks:
+Since RPO exploitation is mainly done with CSS attacks, I decided to post some links to amazing resources describing different methods of performing CSS attacks:

 @sirdarckcat's attribute reader: